0xPhaze/upgrade-scripts/README.md

 Note that, it currently is not possible to detect whether `--broadcast` is enabled.
 Thus the script can't reliably detect whether the transactions are only simulated or sent on-chain.
-For that reason, `DRY_RUN=true` must ALWAYS be passed in when `--broadcast` is set.
+For that reason, `UPGRADE_SCRIPT_DRY_RUN=true` must ALWAYS be set when `--broadcast` is passed in.
-Otherwise this will update `deploy-latest.json` with addresses that don't actually exist.
+Otherwise this will update `deploy-latest.json` with addresses that haven't actually been deployed yet and will complain on the next run.

-When `deploy-latest.json` was updated with incorrect addresses for this reason, just delete the file and the incorrect `deploy-{newestTimestamp}.json` (that has the highest latest timestamp) and copy the second oldest `.json` containing the valid addresses.
+When `deploy-latest.json` was updated with incorrect addresses for this reason, just delete the file and the incorrect previously created `deploy-{latestTimestamp}.json` (containing the highest latest timestamp) and copy the correct `.json` (second highest timestamp) to `deploy-latest.json`.

-Further note that, if anvil is restarted, these deployments will also be invalid.
+If anvil is restarted, these deployments will also be invalid.
-To reset these in this case, just delete the corresponding folder `rm -rf deployments/31337`.
+Simply delete the corresponding folder `rm -rf deployments/31337` in this case.